Amsterdam/design-system/proprietary/tokens/README.md

 This package provides all design tokens from the [Amsterdam Design System](https://designsystem.amsterdam).
 Use it to apply its visual design to your website or application.
-The tokens are pure CSS, making them compatible with most if not all technology stacks.
+The tokens are exported in multiple formats, including CSS custom properties and JSON, making them compatible with most if not all technology stacks.

 ## About